tkimhofer/metabom8/README.md

 ## 🛠️ Features

-- Preprocessing and analysis of 1D NMR
+- Preprocessing and analysis of 1D NMR spectra
 - Prinicpal Component Analysis (PCA) for unsupervised analysis
 - Orthogonal Partial Least Squares (OPLS) modeling based on NIPALS
 - OPLS with automatic selection of the optimal number of components based on R2, Q2 and cross-valdated AUC